fivetran/dbt_pardot/README.md

 ### Passthrough Columns

-By default, the package includes all the standard columns in the `stg_pardot__prospect` model.
-If you would like to include custom columns to be included, you can configure them using the `prospect_passthrough_columns` variable:
+By default, the package includes all of the standard columns in the `stg_pardot__prospect` model.
+If you want to include custom columns, configure them using the `prospect_passthrough_columns` variable:

 ```yml
 # dbt_project.yml